 Flowers for Zora

-April 2021
+Written April 2021

-In identifying the characteristics of Black expression, Hurston calls attention to aspects of God which are observable in nature.
+In identifying characteristics of Black expression, Hurston calls attention to aspects of God which are observable in nature.
 These include, but are not limited to nonlinearity, rhythmicity, transformation, originality and mimicry, relationality and relativity, and multiplicity.
-She locates these aspects in Black folks’ art, performance, language, philosophy, and religious and social practices.
+She locates these aspects in Black folks’ art, performance, language, philosophy, religion, and social practices.
 Hurston’s elucidation of the characteristic of angularity conveys the idea that nonlinearity is a guiding principle in Black expression.
 She writes:

 . . .the next most striking manifestation of the Negro is Angularity.
 Everything that he touches becomes angular.
 In all African sculpture and doctrine of any sort we find the same thing.
 Anyone watching Negro dancers will be struck by the same phenomenon.
 Every posture is another angle.
 Pleasing, yes.
-But an effect achieved by the very means which an European strives to avoid (83).
+But an effect achieved by the very means which an European strives to avoid” (83).

 As human beings, having experience is the only way that we gradually learn and/or remember who we really, essentially are. . .